 Why messaging and collaboration apps?

 We love Go here at sensitivity.io.
 We use it in production as the primary development language for everything related to web APIs, websites, automation tools, tests and benchmarks.
 We chose it because we run our own Cloud-based API and SaaS for Data Storage Services that handles massive amounts of data from both Applications and Cloud Storage providers (Box, Dropbox, etc.) resulting in dozens of concurrent requests per second and the need for real-time data analysis.

 We’ve also been successfully using Mattermost internally for a few years now and it has served our needs very well.
 It’s a messaging and collaboration tool that we could freely use in-house and whose without having to resort to more commercial communication tools that we have no control over.
 What this great chat app lacks though is security features: data protection, remediation actions for sensitive data and hiding of confidential information.
 To us, this seemed like one of the biggest issues standing in the way of enterprise adoption of such open-source tools like Mattermost, so we aimed to improve it.

-Posting company credit card numbers inside a chat room seems like a bad idea to begin with and while some might dismiss it outright as an unlikely event, countless data leaks testify to the contrary.
-Mistakes happen: imagine you copied 100 Credit Card numbers to your clipboard from your invoicing software and then you move to chat with your colleagues on a public channel and you accidentally paste the entire clipboard there and press send before realizing what has happened.
+According to an article on SWG Solutions, posting company credit card numbers inside a chat room seems like a bad idea to begin with and while some might dismiss it outright as an unlikely event, countless data leaks testify to the contrary.
+It is important that you look for something that unifies networking and security services in a cloud-delivered architecture.
+If not, Mistakes happen: imagine you copied 100 Credit Card numbers to your clipboard from your invoicing software and then you move to chat with your colleagues on a public channel and you accidentally paste the entire clipboard there and press send before realizing what has happened.
 Or worse, it could happen on the contractors and partners channels…All it takes is one moment of carelessness and the push of a button and your sensitive data is compromised.